-Manza Onsen is a small town where most places, like hotels and attractions, are within walking distance.
-However, the roads are steep and can be slippery in winter, so be careful.
+Manza Onsen is a small town where most places, such as hotels and attractions, are within walking distance.
+However, the roads are steep and can become slippery in winter, so visitors should take care.

 Nisshinkan